ainc/ainc-gatsby-sanity/README.md

 4. `yarn run build` to build to production locally
 ** Note: You may have better success opening two separate terminals to and running `yarn run dev` in both `/studio` and `/web`

 ## Notes
 - Having troucble with `yarn install`?
 Verified Node versions: `14.xx`, `17.xx`

+## Animate SVG
+For simple SVG animation, pure css (@keyframes) can be applied directly to the svg file within the <style> tags but creating a React component for the svg then apply the css styling is recommended for multiple reasons.
+For more complicated animation, a library is needed.
+Check this link for a tutorial on using Framer Motion to animate an SVG: (https://www.youtube.com/watch?v=SrmTDrN1lkU)

+Note: Grouping SVG is important.
+This can be done by putting <path> elements that needed to be grouped within the same <g> tags.
+This can also be done by the design team when exporting the design to SVG file for convenience.

 ## Workflow to create new documents for production
 <details>